Robert D. Orr: Political career

 As governor, he oversaw the reform of the Indiana educational system.
 In 1984, he defeated State Senator Wayne Townsend of Hartford City to win a second term as governor: 1,146,497 (52.8 percent of the two-party vote) to 1,036,832 (47.2 percent).
 An ad from the 1984 campaign, which featured an actress playing a fortune teller and a singer with a Daryl Hall style mullet, was featured on an episode of CNN's Not Just Another Cable News Show.
 In the 1984 election, Orr polled 110,886 fewer votes than he had in 1980, and his overall percent dropped by 4.9.

 In 1986, Orr served as president of the Council of State Governments and as the chairman of the Midwestern Governors Association.

 After his terms as governor, Orr was named by U.S. President George H. W. Bush as the U.S. Ambassador to Singapore, a position that he held until 1992.

 After he left his ambassadorship, Orr established a consulting firm called the Alliance for Global Commerce, which focused on international trade and export issues.

-In 2000, his wife, Joanne "Josie" Wallace, requested that he divorce her because she was suffering from dementia.
-She wanted her husband to be happy in his last years instead of watching his wife slowly die.
+In 2000, he and his wife, Joanne "Josie" Wallace, divorced.
 In 2001, at the age of eighty-three, he married Mary Kay Davis.
 On March 10, 2004, Orr died at the age of eighty-six at the Indiana University Medical Center in Indianapolis from complications following kidney surgery.
 He is buried in Crown Hill Cemetery in Indianapolis.

 The portion of Interstate 69 south of its interchange with Interstate 64, at one time labeled Interstate 164, is named the "Robert D. Orr Highway" in his honor.